mongodb/docs/source/includes/fact-ldap-group-3-azure.rst

-c.
-Click :guilabel:`LDAP Group`, and then enter the full DN of the group containing your database users, even if you enabled :guilabel:`User to DN Mapping`.
+#.
+Click :guilabel:`LDAP Group`, and then enter the full DN of the
+   group containing your database users, even if you enabled :guilabel:`User to DN Mapping`.
 Follow this template: